 The amount you agree to pay towards fixing the damage when you make an insurance claim.
 For example, if the excess on your car insurance is $250 and you have an accident that causes $750 damage, you pay $250 and the insurer will pay anything above that, in this case, $500.

 The money that you pay for the things you need.
 Some examples are rent, food, power and internet services.
 Debt is also an expense.
-Some examples are mortgage payments, student loans and credit card fees.
+Some examples are mortgage payments, student loans and fees on our credit cards.
+Businesses have expenses and can claim them back on their tax.

 The Samoan cultural practice of giving or gifting money for large occasions, such as weddings, funerals and significant birthdays.